harrisonized/harrisonized.github.io/_posts/2024-03-18-managing-packages-in-r.md

 A better, more reliable way to change the order is to set the `.Renviron` file, a plaintext file that goes in your home directory.
 (On Windows, this file goes into Documents.)
 In this file, you can specify two environmental variables: `R_LIBS` specifies your System Library, and `R_LIBS_USER` specifies your User Libraries.

-## Controlling How Packages are Imported on Mac
+## Controlling How Packages are Imported

 Here are the various ways to achieve the different orderings: